 How To Lift The January Blues

 Many of us face “the January blues” once the magic of Christmas and New Year’s Eve is over.
 The days are short and (often drizzly) which means that there aren’t a lot of outdoor activities to enjoy.
-Tuning in with the seasons helps lift our mental and physical health and as we embrace staying indoors until the warmer season comes along, this journal entry should help to lift your spirits and warm the soul during the longest month of the year.
+Tuning in with the seasons helps lift our mental and physical health and as we embrace staying indoors until the warmer season returns, this journal entry should help to lift your spirits and warm the soul during the longest month of the year.
 Here are some unique ideas that may even turn into a new annual tradition, that you can look forward to each year!

 Let’s start with cosy home decorations.

-Bare Glow Up Trees
+Decorate The Home With Bare Glow Up Trees

 During the winter months, your home is your sanctuary and the place that you’ll want to hibernate in until spring time comes around.
 Once your Christmas decorations are down and you’ve had a good clean, enhance your home with some beautiful wintry touches (minus the festive theme)